 How is the Internet Dangerous?

-Just as in the non-cyber world, some people you encounter online might try to take advantage of you financially or physically.
-The web allows for complete anonymity, so someone posing as a 17 year old may really be 30.
-As a result, responding to violent messages from people you do not know, displaying leud pictures online and/or agreeing to meet in person with someone you met over the Internet is extremely dangerous, as this can result in sexual assault or even murder.
+Just as in the non-cyber world, some people you encounter online might try to take advantage of you.
+The web allows for complete anonymity, so someone posing as a 15 year old may really be 30.
+As a result, responding to violent messages from people you do not know, displaying leud pictures online and/or agreeing to meet in person with someone you have met over the Internet is extremely dangerous, as this can result in sexual assault or even murder.

 Define Sexting